-Dick was married to Cecelia Fleischer.
+Dick was married to Cecelia Fleischer and they resided at 4356 S. Princeton.
+The Selective Service Act became law on October 16, 1940, and Dick registered for the draft on that date and named his wife as his contact person.
 On January 21, 1941, knowing that it was just a matter of time until he was drafted, Richard enlisted in the United States Army, since he had always had a desire to serve his country.
 At the time, he had no idea how fateful this decision would be for him.

 After enlisting, he was sent to Fort Knox, Kentucky, for basic training.
-His drill sergeant was Ben Morin who trained all the draftees assigned to the battalion.
+His drill sergeant was Sgt.
+Ben Morin who trained all the draftees assigned to the battalion.
 At the same time, Headquarters Company, 192nd Tank Battalion had been formed creating vacancies in the rosters of the tank companies.
-Since B Company had been an Illinois National Guard Company and Richard was from Illinois, he was assigned to B Company as a radioman, but he was also qualified as a tank driver.
+Since B Company had been an Illinois National Guard Company and Richard was from Illinois.

 During this training, Richard and the other new members of the 192nd were housed in tents.
 Being it was late winter, the heaters did not always keep them warm.
 It was while living in the tent that Richard became friends with Ed DeGroot who had been assigned to A Company.